 Some artists spend their entire careers as chameleons.
 Others adapt strictly due to circumstance.
 In the case of Bob Dylan it’s been a bit of both.
 An artist of his time, in a very real sense he’s made those times his own, remaining one step ahead of the musical curve and never allowing the fickle winds of popular music to dictate his course.
 Throughout his constantly veering trajectory, Dylan’s often caught his followers by surprise — perhaps shock is the more appropriate word — testing the limits of their preconceptions and then shattering them entirely.
-In honor of the 50th anniversary of Bob Dylan’s first record, here’s look at a dozen of his more memorable roles.
+In honor of Bob Dylan’s long career, here’s a look at a dozen of his more memorable roles.

 The Early Rock ’n’ Roller

 While most of the world caught its first glimpse of Dylan as a shaggy-haired troubadour on the streets of Greenwich Village, his first tentative steps toward finding his musical muse occurred before he left his hometown of Hibbing, Minn.
 Dylan was enamored by a variety of music — country, blues and the first hints of rock ’n’ roll as broadcast over the radio.